 There are five basic exercise drills for netball that fall under this category:

-- Split jumps - put one leg in front of the other as if you are going to do lunges.
-Jump upwards and move the legs in a scissor motion then land in the same position that you begun with.
+- Split jumps: put one leg in front of the other as if you are going to do lunges.
+Jump upwards and move the legs in a scissor motion then land in the same position that you began with.